A project is a collection of assets that you use to achieve a particular data analysis goal.

 Delete a project

 If you have Admin permissions on a standard project, you can delete it by clicking Delete next to it.
 This deletes the project for all of the collaborators, and deletes all assets (and the storage directories) associated with the project.
-If necessary, a product admin can manually recover deleted projects from the system's recycle bin directory.

 If an Admin deletes a GitHub project, then only the Watson Studio Local copy of the project will be deleted (not the remote repository on GitHub).